raoulsson/twitter-api2-demo/README.md

 The "Twitter API V2" for Java is *at least* badly documented.
 And so is all.
 How to get OAuth right?
 Different for almost every endpoint.
 Getting a working Bearer Token for **OAuth1.0a Client Context**?
 No, not the one from the Developer Portal!

 I suffered and then remembered I had written some code ten years back, in 2013, to do OAuth1.0b between two servers.
 Adapted the code tonight to work with twitter.
 I will need this for a fun project [(miniraoul-requote)](https://twitter.com/miniraoul).
+Also maybe see https://raoulsson.com or mail to hello@raoulsson.com

 LoadTweetsRequest needs a different OAuth method than PostTweetRequest.
 This should get you going.